 When testing positive for the BRCA 1 or BRCA 2 gene mutation, many women today are being proactive by opting for mastectomies to reduce their risks for developing breast and ovarian cancer.
 Our board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV would like to help you if you are a woman facing a mastectomy because of BRCA's mutated tumor suppressor genes.
-Our team at Breast and Body Austin can do this with the creation of new breasts right after the mastectomy to dramatically improve self-image, self-confidence, and quality of life.
+Our team at Snyder Plastic Surgery at The Breast and Body Center can do this with the creation of new breasts right after the mastectomy to dramatically improve self-image, self-confidence, and quality of life.
 With an immediate breast reconstruction, you will not have to see your body without breasts.

-If you have recently tested positive for the BRCA 1 or 2 gene mutation, we invite you to the Breast and Body Center of Austin to meet Dr. Snyder.
+If you have recently tested positive for the BRCA 1 or 2 gene mutation, we invite you to Snyder Plastic Surgery at The Breast and Body Center to meet Dr. Snyder.
 These well-respected plastic surgeons can educate you on the range of options available.
 They are highly skilled in a variety of techniques, such as an implant-based, autologous tissue, or skin and nipple sparing reconstructive surgery.
 During a consultation in one of our Austin area offices, we can evaluate your case to see which procedure will suit your needs.
 There are many options, including a DIEP flap and implant-based reconstruction following prophylactic mastectomies.
 Call to schedule your appointment with Dr. Snyder to find out which reconstructive technique is best for you.

-At Breast and Body Center of Austin, we offer women the option of having an immediate or delayed breast reconstruction.
+At Snyder Plastic Surgery at The Breast and Body Center, we offer women the option of having an immediate or delayed breast reconstruction.
 We will accept a patient wants to have a double procedure or has already had a preventative mastectomy but did not go through a reconstructive process.
 This is an inpatient procedure that takes 1 – 6+ hours under a general anesthesia.
 This does not include the time it takes your general surgeon to perform your mastectomy.

 Breast reconstruction is not a one-size-fits-all type of surgical procedure.
 Each woman has her own unique treatment plan tailored for her specific needs.
 Dr. Snyder will help you select the right treatment plan based on your body shape, general health, medical history, and aesthetic goals.
 We will also discuss with your general surgeon if you will qualify for a nipple-sparring mastectomy or if you will have a bilateral reconstruction procedure.